Panthers QB Newton: We need to get Stewart more involved | KitchenerPost.ca

 Outside linebacker Mychal Kendricks led the Eagles with 15 tackles.

-WENTZ DOESN'T MIND CONTACT: Eagles quarterback Carson Wentz threw for three touchdowns on Thursday night, and nearly sneaked in for a rushing score to boot.
+WENTZ DOESN'T MIND CONTACT: Eagles quarterback Carson Wentz threw for three touchdowns, and nearly sneaked in for a rushing score to boot.
 Carolina's pass rush swarmed Wentz and sent him to the turf repeatedly in the process.
 Fans might be angry about that, but it didn't seem to bother Wentz in the least.

-"You don't think about it, honesty," said Wentz, who was 16 for 30 for 222 yards for a 110.7 passer rating, his second straight game in triple digits.
+"You don't think about it, honesty," said Wentz, who was 16 for 30 for 222 yards.
 "You just look at the (tablet) to see if it was a protection issue, and fix it.
 You keep playing ball.
 It's football, and you're going to get hit."

-TOP TARGETS: After tossing three touchdowns to receiver Devin Funchess in the last two games, Newton most often threw in the direction of McCaffrey and receiver Kelvin Benjamin against the Eagles.
-Newton targeted McCaffrey 14 times, resulting in a career-high 10 receptions for 56 yards and a 1-yard touchdown in the fourth quarter.
-Benjamin had nine catches for 99 yards on 13 targets.

-Newton attempted a season-high 52 passes, but completed just 28 for 239 yards and was intercepted three times.
-He finished with a 48.5 passer rating, his second lowest of the season dating to his 43.7 rating against New Orleans on Sept.
-24. In his previous two games, Newton had completed 77.4 per cent of his passes for 671 yards, six touchdowns and one interception.

 PEPPERS' MILESTONE: Julius Peppers is still strong at 37.
 Peppers needed one sack to become the fifth player to reach 150 since they became an official statistic in 1982.
 The 37-year-old Peppers didn't waste any time reaching it, sacking Wentz on the first drive of the game and forcing a fumble.